 No. That’s an understatement.
 I believed that he deliberately turned the first part of the Prophecy loose.
 He wanted Voldemort to learn about the first part of that Prophecy.
-In fact I’m still quite sure that he did do exactly that.
+In fact I’m still absolutely convinced that he did exactly that.

 Why not the whole thing?

 Well, that’s a big question, isn’t it?
 The next part of that Prophecy includes a couple of rather serious cautions doesn’t it?
 Like, just for starters, marking “the one” as his equal?
 You think Tom Riddle would take the risk of doing something like that if he knew about it going into the situation?
 I’m not so sure.
 I think Albus wasn’t so sure, either.
 So he didn’t take the risk of letting Voldemort know about that part of the pronouncement.
-He made sure that the second part was carefully edited out of whatever Voldemort was told.
+He made sure that that “middle passage” was carefully edited out of whatever Voldemort was told.

 So, first let’s take a look at the “Severus Snape: reformed DE” reading shall we?
 The official version, that is.

 Which so far as Rowling has ever established presupposes that Albus, up in his ivory tower, was unaware of the developing Snape>Lily<James triangle at the time the werewolf caper took place, and did not follow through on the incident to the point of being filled in on it until years afterwards.
 Slughorn, who was on the front lines in the classroom, and watched it play out under his own nose, unable to do a thing about it, seems to have found it painful enough that he never spoke of it to anyone.

 So my original (and very early) reading went; from Albus’s vantage:

 Point: Severus Snape, to all outside appearances, was a thoroughly nasty young piece of work.